Measuring the fractal wavelength

 Rational

 This entry came (to me) from working on the fractal spiral, the fractal wave, and de Broglie demand curve entries.
-I thought - as it is impossible to measure both time and distance - that it may be possible to measure - even if only in principle - the distance of the wavelength - based on a known dimension, the length of the triangle side (l).
+As it is impossible to measure both time and distance, it may be possible to measure - even if only in principle - the distance of the wavelength - based on a known dimension, the length of the triangle side (l).

 Background.

-Fig. 1 below shows the fractal and its (while developing) 'wave like' nature.
-It shows the wave takes 6 iterations to repeat or produce one cycle, but it does not show the length of the wave, the wavelength (λ).
+Fig. 1 below shows the fractal and its (while developing) 'wave-like' nature.
+It shows that the wave takes 6 iterations to repeat or produce one cycle, but it does not show the length of the wave or its wavelength (λ).

 Fig. 1

-I came to me that through a simple 'experiment', the wavelength (λ) may be measure, or at least better understood.
+It occurred to me that the wavelength (λ) may be measured or at least better understood through a simple experiment.

 Method:

-2. Cut out from a paper print the iteration 1 triangle from the fully developed Koch snowflake
+2. Cut the iteration 1 triangle from the fully developed Koch snowflake from a paper print.

 4. The arm length will be known as a standard observation distance*

-5. Move forward or back with the paper extended at standard distance, and find the place where the triangle 0 appears the same size as triangle 1.
+5. Move forward or back with the paper extended at a standard distance, and find the place where triangle 0 appears the same size as triangle 1.

 6. Make a mark of this distance.

-7. Repeat the process, this time for triangle 2, mark the distance.
+7. Repeat the process, this time for triangle 2, and mark the distance.

-8. Repeat the process, this time for triangle 3, mark the distance.
+8. Repeat the process for triangle 3, and mark the distance.

-*There is an issue with the 'standard distance': The accuracy and thus validity of the distances measured in process 6,7,8 and 9 are dependent on the standard distance, and as this distance is subjective, there is a measurement problem.
-And thus no standard distance.
+*There is an issue with the 'standard distance': The accuracy and, thus, validity of the distances measured in processes 6,7,8 and 9 are dependent on the standard distance, and as this distance is subjective, there is a measurement problem.
+Thus, there is no standard distance.

 More to come.